SudeshnaPathak/master-spring-and-spring-boot/13-full-stack/01-FRONTEND/todo-app/README.md

         src/index.css - Global CSS styles for the entire application.

 3. `src/App.js` - Code for the App component, the main component of the application.
+Rest of the components are created as child components of App component.

         src/App.css - CSS styles specific to the App component. src/App.test.js - Unit Tests for the App component.